pom421/-Developpeur-Ethereum/Projects/2_Voting-with-tests/Readme.md

     - emit WorkflowStatusChange(WorkflowStatus.ProposalsRegistrationStarted, WorkflowStatus.ProposalsRegistrationEnded);

-    - [ ] should be able to end registering proposal phase & emit WorkflowStatusChange
+    - [X] should be able to end registering proposal phase & emit WorkflowStatusChange
-    - [ ] should not be able to end registering proposal phase if not owner => VOIR MESSAGE D'ERREUR RENDU PAR Ownable
+    - [ ] should not be able to end registering proposal phase if not owner => "Ownable: caller is not the owner."
     - [ ] should not be able to end registering proposal phase if not in start registering proposal phase => "Registering proposals havent started yet"

 - function startVotingSession() external onlyOwner {